How to Give a Baby Up for Adoption in Florida

 If you’re facing an unplanned pregnancy in Florida, you have three options for your circumstances:

-In the meantime, learn how to place a baby for adoption in Florida safely below:
+Could adoption be the right choice for you, like it was for Angelica?
+Learn how to place a baby for adoption in Florida safely below:

 Our specialists are able to answer these questions and more when you call 1-800-ADOPTION.
-You can get answers 24/7 with no obligation to choose adoption.
+You can get answers 24/7 and by doing so, you’ll have a better understanding of the adoption process after speaking with one of our specialists.
 In fact, we’ll talk to you about all of your unplanned pregnancy options, to help you decide which path is right for you.

 Every decision in the process of giving a baby up for adoption in Florida is yours.

 You’ll first determine the important details of the adoption, including:

 The amount of post-adoption communication you want to maintain with the adoptive family